tkareine/emacs.d/README.md

 The font in use is [Input][Input font] ([customization](https://input.fontbureau.com/download/index.html?size=14&language=python&theme=solarized-dark&family=InputMono&width=300&weight=400&line-height=1.1&a=ss&g=ss&i=serifs_round&l=serifs_round&zero=0&asterisk=height&braces=straight&preset=consolas&customize=please)).

-### TLS support with LibreSSL

-I prefer to use [LibreSSL] to establish TLS connections in Emacs, because I want to use a nonobscure TLS implementation.
-There's an Elisp function, `tk-network/test-tls-security`, to verify the functionality of the setup.
-See [etc/tk-network.el].

 ### Show relevant information in mode-line

 I've tuned the mode-line to show only information that I think is